Secondary Billing in AlohaABA

 Step 1: Post the payments

-To initiate manual transfer, begin by manually posting the payment as usual.
-Ensure all necessary posting is completed for the specific claim you intend to transfer.
-For assistance with manual payment posting, please consult the following article in our knowledge base.
+To initiate manual transfer, begin by manually posting the payment as usual (Adding and Managing Payments).
+Ensure all necessary posting is completed for the entire claim.

 Step 2: Manually transfer the claim to the secondary payer

-Once the payment information has been posted for all charge lines for the claim in the payment details section, you will click the “Transfer” button at the top.
-If there is a listed secondary for that client, it will appear.
-You will then select the secondary insurance and click on it.
-This will transfer the claim to secondary insurance.
+Once the payment information has been posted for all charge lines for the claim in the payment details section, click the “Transfer” button at the top.
+If there is a listed secondary for that client, it will appear after a second.
+Select the secondary insurance.

 Part 3: Reviewing and Editing Claims